Houston Passenger Negligence Accidents Lawyer

 The pedestrian files a lawsuit against Jim, accusing him of negligently operating the motor vehicle in Manhattan.
 Jim, however, knows that the accident happened because of what Jack did.
 Fortunately, his lawyers are able to get security camera footage from a store near the scene of the collision that showed that Jim’s view was obstructed by the paper.
 Jim uses this to shift responsibility for the crash to Jack.
 Now Jack will be faced with injury claims from Jim and the injured pedestrian.

 Injured Because of Passenger Negligence?
-Our Accident Lawyers Can Help
+Our Houston Car Accident Law Firm Can Help

 Were you recently involved in a car accident in Houston?
 Did a passenger’s negligence contribute to the crash?
-Contact Brian White & Associates for assistance protecting yourself and fighting to get the money you deserve.
+Contact Attorney Brian White Personal Injury Lawyers for assistance protecting yourself and fighting to get the money you deserve.

 You’ll only have a limited time to file an injury claim or lawsuit.
 If you miss the statute of limitations that applies to your case, you could miss out on valuable compensation for your medical bills, lost wages, suffering, and more.
 So, it’s important to assert your rights as soon as you can after a collision.